erikh/scarlett-school/lessons/unix/4-standard-io.md

 Consider your shell.
 It is taking your commands from the "Standard Input", as you type them in, and outputting results to the "Standard Output".
 Sometimes, in error cases, a third channel called the "Standard Error" is used.
-Error and output are distinguished but not visually.
+Error and output are distinguished, but not visually.
 We'll discuss the differences in a later lesson.

-Each type of standard channel -- called a "file descriptor", as a known, specific number that is constant and used throughout Unix.
+Each type of standard channel -- called a "file descriptor", is a known, specific number that is constant and used throughout Unix.
 Here are those
 numbers: